Events

 Accelerator Summer School, June 16–20, 2025, CATRIN-RCPTM, Holice campus

-CATRIN, as part of the ERA Chair–Accelerator project, is organizing a summer school for students of Palacký University engaging primarily in science but also in humanities.
+CATRIN, as part of the ERA Chair–Accelerator and San4fuel project, is organizing a summer school for students of Palacký University engaging primarily in science but also in humanities.
 We’ve prepared a five-day programme packed with interesting workshops and lectures.
 It’s aimed at everybody who wants to get new insights into technology transfer or innovative management.
 But not only these, we’ll also touch upon topics like work-life balance or how to write a successful project proposal.
 On top of that, we’ll equip you with new English-language skills, so that you’ll be able to create a really good scientific presentation and communicate your science in general.
 All the lectures will be delivered in the English language.

 There’s no registration fee!
 Lunch and coffee breaks are included.
 The capacity is limited.
 If you want to apply, you can do it here.